Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 The ‘Room at the Top’ was one of a kind and we consider ourselves extremely lucky to get the chance to stay in it.
 It’s a split-level room with a gable end and viewing balcony offering spectacular panoramic views out over the marshes and coastline.

-On the lower level of the room was a bathroom with a big bath, separate shower, toilet, wash basin and lovely complimentary toiletries.
+On the lower level was a bathroom with a big bath, separate shower, toilet, wash basin and lovely complimentary toiletries.
 The room also had everything else we needed for a fantastic, relaxing stay.
 There was a wide screen TV, WiFi, dressing table, chest of drawers, tea and coffee making facilities (even a Nespresso machine and biscuits) and fluffy bathrobes.

 The award-winning restaurant overlooks the expansive marshes.
-On a clear day is the ideal place to enjoy an early evening drink as you watch the sunset on the horizon.
+On a clear day it’s the ideal place to enjoy an early evening drink as you watch the sunset on the horizon.
 Showcasing the catch of local fishermen and other locally sourced ingredients the menu at the White Horse Inn is mouthwatering.
 We were spoilt for choice.

 We chose to eat in the bar to the left of the reception just as you enter the inn, you can select from the same menu as in the restaurant, which is great.
 I was sorely tempted to try the oysters but in the end, we both decided to skip starters.
 We both went straight in with a main of juicy, perfectly cooked rump steak, chunky chips, salad and a side of onion rings.
 It was so good, just what we needed after our long day of walking.
 We loved the buzzing friendly atmosphere in the bar, it was inclusive and welcoming to everyone.